WRAPPED IN FLAME

 “Bastard.
 The guys’ll go over there right now—”

 “No. I don’t want any trouble.”
 Nothing could risk her bigger plan.
 “Keith’s spoiling for a fight.
-It won’t go well.
+Them going over there won’t go well.
 He’s on-shift tomorrow.
 That will be the better time.”

 Trish huffed.
 “Where are you now?”

 “In my new place.”
 Erica gave her the address.
-“I was getting ready to head out for pizza and to find a motel room for the night.”
+“I was getting ready to go for pizza and to find a motel room for the night.”

 “Screw that.
 We’re coming to get you.”
 Trish disconnected without waiting for a response.

-Erica didn’t have the energy to call back and argue with her.
-Hell, suddenly she wasn’t sure she had the energy to move.
+Erica didn’t have the energy to argue with her—suddenly she wasn’t sure she had the energy to move.
 The luggage in her car disagreed.
 She had at least fifteen minutes before Trish showed up.
-Time she could use to unpack some of her stuff.
+Time she could use to start unpacking.
 An overnight bag would suffice for her stay with the Delaneys.

 Her breath caught at the sound of Mike’s voice echoing through the empty house.
 Nerves quivered along the surface of her skin.